kevinberonilla/jquery-cheat-code/README.md

 ---

-#### Useful Tools
+#### Use the Code Generator
-You can use <a href="https://css-tricks.com/snippets/javascript/javascript-keycodes/">this page</a> to help you determine the key codes for your code string.
+Included with the plugin is a generator you can use to determine your code string.